Mission Statement:

 brightening to the end, passes from their view.”

-age of 77, and was interred in Oakdale Cemetery.
+the age of 77.
+He is buried in Oakdale Cemetery.

 Bibliography: